How to Protect Your Home and Everything in It During a Renovation

 Dust Containment Walls are a Good Option

-Flame retardant polyethylene dust containment walls in the work area help to keep the dust and debris from spreading throughout the house, but are also great for preventing accidental fires during house renovations, which is a huge bonus.
+Flame retardant polyethylene dust containment walls in the work area help to keep the dust and debris from spreading throughout the house but are also great for preventing accidental fires during house renovations, which is a huge bonus.

 Communicate Clearly with the Renovators

 Good professionals always clean the workspace every day after work by default, but you shouldn’t just assume it.
-Mention the fact that you expect them to do that and check daily or at least every few days if they are actually paying attention to the post-work cleaning.
-Aside from the cleaning, also talk to them about the general safety measures which they plan to implement during the project.
+Mention the fact that you expect them to do that and check daily or at least every few days if they are paying attention to the post-work cleaning.
+Aside from the cleaning, also talk to them about the general safety measures that they plan to implement during the project.

 Do Not Ignore General Safety Measures

 General safety measures apply during every construction project and ignoring any one of them could lead to disastrous results.
 Take note of the following to avoid any of that from ever happening:

 - All tools and especially power tools need to be unplugged and covered up after the day’s work

 - At least temporary fire alarms need to be installed in the working area

 - Place a fire extinguisher or two within the working area